bw0/GettingAndCleaning/README.md

   * subject_test.txt - 2947 rows x 1 column identifying which of the 30 subjects' data was being collected in the corresponding row in X_test.txt
   * a subdirectory, Inertial Signals, which contains the raw data collected from the phones.
 We are NOT using this data directly.
 We are using the data in the parent directory, which was derived from the raw data, as described in the project's README.txt file.

-## Cleaned Data Produced
+## Clean Data Produced - What and How
-The downloaded data was cleaned and reshaped as follows:
+The downloaded data was cleaned and reshaped as described below.
+More detailed documentation can be found in the comments to the script file, run_analysis.R, included in this repository.
+Included as part of the script, at critical points, are calls to table(), str() and head(), to verify that the expected results were produced.
+The specific computation steps performed are:
+* Use read.table() to load:
+  * the activity labels (activity_labels.txt)
+  * the feature names (features.txt)
+  * training measurements (./train/X_train.txt)
+  * training activities (./train/y_train.txt)
+  * training subjects (./train/subject_train.txt)
+  * test measurements (./test/X_test.txt)
+  * test activities (./test/y_test.txt)
+  * test subjects (./test/subject_test.txt)
-* The 3 pairs of training and test datasets were combined into 3 single datasets with 10299 rows each (561 columns of readings, 1 column of activities, 1 column of subjects)
+* Combine the 3 pairs of training and test datasets into 3 single datasets with 10299 rows each (561 columns of measurements, 1 column of activities, 1 column of subjects)
-* The 561 variable names in features.txt were used to name the columns of the reading data
+* Name the columns of the measurement data using the 561 variable names loaded from features.txt
-* In order to extract only the measurements of the mean and standard deviation for each measurement, eliminated the columns that don't contain -mean() or -std() in their names, leaving 66 columns
+* In order to extract only the mean and standard deviation variables for each measurement, eliminated the columns that don't contain -mean() or -std() in their names, leaving 66 columns
 * Prepend the activity column to the measurement data, making sure it is a factor variable
 * Prepend the subject column to the measurement data
 * Write out the dataset using write.table as dataset1.txt